krisvanrens/nexus-lang/README.md

 This will always print `B`, regardless of the `condition`.
 However, due to the simple, unrelated matter of code formatting, it could be overlooked by a reviewer as a bug.

+## Tooling

+One of the focus points of Nexus is that there should be good tooling.
+This has many aspects:

+- Tools may come from other languages: due to Rust-like syntax, `rustfmt` should work.
+- Nexus should be friendly for building tools for; the API should be simple.
+- Nexus should (on the long run) be delivered with tools.

+## The component model

+...

+## Language front-end API

+..how should visual tools interact with Nexus?

+## Language backend-end API / FFI

+..how should software component networks interact with Nexus?

 ## Examples

 ### Example 1